Kootenai County Juvenile Detention Center

 Satellite View of Kootenai County Juvenile Detention Center

-The Kootenai County Juvenile Detention Center is a medium-security detention center located at 210 E Dalton Ave Dalton Gardens, ID which is operated locally by the Kootenai County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
-Most of the sentenced inmates are here for less than two years.
-Kootenai County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Dalton Gardens Police Department who do not have their own long-term lock-up.
+The Kootenai County Juvenile Detention Center is a medium to low-security detention center located at 210 E Dalton Ave Dalton Gardens, ID that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
+Most of the adolescents are here for less than two years.

 The Juvenile Detention Center assures the safety and security of our community by detaining juvenile offenders.
 The facility serves the counties of: Benewah, Boundary, Kootenai, and Shoshone.